TheresaLui/SelfHelpContent_v2/articles/microsoft.media/mediaservices-live-streaming-mooncake.md

 ## **Recommended documents**

-It might be useful to first read the article that gives an overview of live steaming using Azure Media Services.
+It might be useful to first read the article that gives an overview of live streaming using Azure Media Services.

 [Overview](https://docs.azure.cn/media-services/media-services-manage-channels-overview/)